 He is a former President of the Institute of Regional Studies (IRS), Islamabad, ex-President, Association of Former Ambassadors of Pakistan (AFA), former Member of the UN Peace-building Fund Advisory Group, New York, former member Board of Governors, Islamabad Policy Research Institute (IPRI), Islamabad and former Member Syndicate, Islamia University of Bahawalpur.

 Currently, Ambassador Khalid Mahmood is Chairman Board of Governors, Institute of Strategic Studies, Islamabad (ISSI).
-He is also a member of the Asian Regional Forum (ARF) for Experts and Eminent Persons Group, member Economic Cooperation Organization (ECO) Eminent Persons Group, Course Director (International Organizations) at the Foreign Service Academy, Islamabad, President Islamabad Council of World Affairs (ICWA), and President Pakistan-Azerbaijan Friendship Association.
+He is also a member of the Asian Regional Forum (ARF) for Experts and Eminent Persons Group, member Economic Cooperation Organization (ECO) Eminent Persons Group, Course Director (International Organizations) at the Foreign Service Academy, Islamabad, President Islamabad Council of World Affairs (ICWA).

 He has Masters in Political Science and LL.B from the University of Punjab, Lahore.
 He also holds a post-graduate Diploma in International Relations.
 Prior to joining the Foreign Service of Pakistan in 1964, he was a lecturer in the Government College Lahore.